EVerest/EVerest/docs/general/02_quick_start_guide.rst

 Software in a loop
 ==================

-Make sure you have prepared the helpers necessary for simulating EVerest as shown in the `previous section <02_quick_start_guide.html#prepare-the-helpers>`_.
+Make sure you have prepared the helpers necessary for simulating EVerest as shown in the :ref:`previous section <Quick Start Prepare Helpers>`.

 After having done that, change to the directory /everest-core/build/, which has been created during EVerest install.